aws/aws-cdk-rfcs/text/0031-integ-testing.md

 Assets bundled as part of the CDK can change when there is a bug fix or a new feature added to the asset.
 When an asset changes, its fingerprint (hash) stored in the CloudFormation template also changes.

-With such changes, it is best to re-run all your tests in full (as is the default by `cdk contest`) to ensure that all of the new changes do not have any unintended impact to your application.
+With such changes, it is best to re-run all your tests in full (as is the default by `cdk app-test`) to ensure that all of the new changes do not have any unintended impact to your application.

 Rarely, the AWS CDK will change the synthesized template in backwards compatible ways, such as,